ipspace/netlab/docs/dev/config/vlan.md

 * Arista EOS is a switch and uses VLAN interfaces.
 It also supports routed VLAN subinterfaces.
 * VyOS uses a VLAN-aware Linux bridge and creates VLAN interfaces by appending VLAN ID to bridge name - so it behaves like a switch.
 It also supports routed VLAN subinterfaces.
 * Dell OS10 is a switch and uses VLAN interfaces.
 As specified above, it does not support routed VLAN subinterfaces.
+* Mikrotik RouterOS is a router and uses bridge interface and per-VLAN subinterfaces.

 ## Interface Configuration